 This entry was posted in

-blogging, databases and tagged A&E, Andrew Stuart, Behind the Numbers, Ben Hurst, birmingham city university, birmingham mail, Claire Miller, datablog, David Elks, david higgerson, Duarte Romero, help me investigate, paul gallagher, sarah hartley on .
+blogging, data journalism and tagged A&E, Andrew Stuart, Behind the Numbers, Ben Hurst, birmingham city university, birmingham mail, Claire Miller, datablog, David Elks, david higgerson, Duarte Romero, help me investigate, paul gallagher, sarah hartley on .
 February 7, 2013